-Parents, looking for time to themselves will eventually arrive at one question: At what age can kids stay home alone?
+Parents, looking for time to themselves eventually want to know what age can a child stay home alone?
 But understanding how long a child can be left alone depends on several important factors.
-As with all things parenting, it’s a cloudy issue with a lot of factors are at play: maturity, propensities toward mischief, and cognitive development dictate the amount of unsupervised time a child can spend.
+As with all things parenting, it’s a cloudy issue with a lot of factors at play.
+The answer is largely related to the temperament of your child

 How Long Can Babies Be Left Alone?

 “Most parents have baby monitors.
 They can see everything their baby does on their phone or at least hear them on a monitor,” says Dr. Tasha Howe, assistant professor of psychology at Humboldt State University.
 “Babies can be left alone to nap, especially if they are on a firm mattress with no fluffy blankets or pillows, with snug clothing, as recommended to prevent SIDS.”

 The amount of time babies can be left alone in a secure, safe area, has less to do with the actual duration, and more to do with a baby’s temperament.
 A child with a cautious temperament may need parents to stick closer to them than an adventurous baby might.

 “Some babies are happy cooing in a crib for a couple of hours, others not even for five minutes.
 But it isn’t harmful to leave a baby for 30 minutes while you cook or read a book,” says Dr. Howe.
 “Their limbs need to move and they need face-to-face contact for proper brain development so they should have plenty of face time but also some down time to prevent overstimulation.”
 She suggests a structured schedule that cycles through feeding, nap, play at specific times to help babies regulate their circadian rhythms and predict what’s coming.

 How Long Can Toddlers Be Left Alone?